kingluddite/web-dev-notes/js/mongo/01-introduction.md

 $ mongo
 ```

-* mongod (mongodaemon) - runs the mongo database
+* mongod (_mongodaemon_) - runs the mongo database
-* mongo - runs the mongo shell (just an access point to the DB so we can control it)
+* mongo - runs the mongo shell
+  - Just an access point to the DB so we can control it

 ## Show all current DBs